 Overwatered Banana plant is often caused by too much water and insufficient drainage.
 As a result, the leaves will become yellow and limp, and the plant may even stop growing.

 In addition, although these tropical plants thrive in moisture, they are susceptible to root rot and other problems if overwatered.
-Thus, read on to learn more about overwatered banana plants and how to save your plant.
+Thus, read on to learn more about overwatered banana plants and how to save this Musa genus plant.

 - What Are Signs of An Overwatered Banana Plant

 - How To Save Overwatered Banana Plant